Skip to main content

 Some options are more ethically sound than others and none are without their own risks in what is a very complicated sector.

-Perhaps more than with any other type of investment you should consult a financial adviser before taking out any type of pension or moving your money around pension schemes.
+Perhaps more than with any other type of investment, you should consult a financial adviser before taking out any type of pension or moving your pension around different schemes.

 1. Many people are already in an occupational pension scheme.
 These tend to be very traditional in their investment strategies and heavily invested in fossil fuels.
 However, most financial advisers are agreed that, if you are lucky enough to be in one of these, staying put makes financial sense.